Hoe hormonale verandering tijdens de overgang invloed hebben op gewichtsverlies

 Hormonal changes

-The decrease in estrogen during menopause can slow metabolism, making weight loss more difficult.
+The decline in estrogen during menopause can slow metabolism, making weight loss more difficult.
 This is due to several interrelated factors.
 Estrogen plays a role in maintaining muscle mass.
-When estrogen levels drop, it can lead to loss of muscle mass.
-Muscles burn more calories at rest than fat tissue, so less muscle mass means a lower resting metabolic rate.
+When estrogen levels drop, this can lead to muscle loss.
+Muscle burns more calories at rest than fat tissue, so less muscle mass means a lower resting metabolic rate.

-In addition, a drop in estrogen can lead to a change in the way the body stores fat, often with an increase in fat storage around the abdomen.
+In addition, a drop in estrogen can lead to a change in how the body stores fat, often with an increase in fat storage around the abdomen.
 This type of fat storage is more metabolically active and can lead to changes in metabolism.

 Estrogen also affects appetite and energy expenditure.
-The decrease in estrogen can lead to an increase in appetite and a decrease in energy expenditure, contributing to weight gain and a slower metabolism.
+A decrease in estrogen can lead to an increase in appetite and a decrease in energy expenditure, contributing to weight gain and a slower metabolism.

-During menopause, women may also experience an increase in insulin resistance, which can further slow metabolism.
+During menopause, women can also experience increased insulin resistance, which can further slow metabolism.
 This means the body uses glucose less efficiently, which can lead to higher blood sugar levels and weight gain.

 These factors together can contribute to a slower metabolism during and after menopause.
-It is important for women at this stage of life to stay active and eat healthy.
+It's important for women during this stage of life to stay active and eat healthily.

 Sleep disorders

-Sleep problems, which are common during menopause, can affect hormones that regulate hunger, making it more difficult to lose weight.
+Sleep problems, which are common during menopause, can affect hormones that regulate hunger, making it harder to lose weight.

 Stress and cortisol